-- XMPP federation may be enabled on the Cisco IM and Presence deployment but is available only to Cisco IM and Presence licensed users. - SIP federation may be enabled either on Cisco IM and Presence, Microsoft Live Communications Server 2005, Microsoft Office Communications Server 2007 R2, or Microsoft Lync Server 2010; however, for SIP Federation to be available to both Cisco and Microsoft users, it must be enabled on Microsoft Live Communications Server 2005, Office Communications Server 2007 R2, or Lync Server 2010. - SIP intercluster trunking with Cisco Unified Presence 7.x is not available with partitioned intra-domain federation. - If SIP/SIMPLE inter-domain federation with Microsoft Lync or Office Communications Server is required in parallel with the partitioned intra-domain federation, then the Microsoft Live Communications Server, Office Communications Server, or Lync Server can be configured to manage that external federation.
+- XMPP federation may be enabled on the Cisco IM and Presence deployment but is available only to Cisco IM and Presence licensed users. - SIP federation may be enabled either on Cisco IM and Presence or on Microsoft Office Communications Server 2007 R2 or Lync Server; however, for SIP Federation to be available to both Cisco and Microsoft users, it must be enabled on Microsoft Office Communications Server 2007 R2 or Lync Server. - If SIP/SIMPLE inter-domain federation with Microsoft Lync or Office Communications Server is required in parallel with the partitioned intra-domain federation, then the Microsoft Office Communications Server or Lync Server can be configured to manage that external federation.
 Cisco IM and Presence administration must be configured with static routes to the Microsoft environment for the external domain.
-Alternatively, Cisco IM and Presence could manage the SIP federation, while Microsoft Lync, Office Communications Server, or Live Communications Server could manage the XMPP federation.
+Alternatively, Cisco IM and Presence could manage the SIP federation, while Microsoft Lync or Office Communications Server could manage the XMPP federation.